ohcnetwork/care/Backup.md

 the time of executing the script.
 And it saves the file as `care_backup_%Y%m%d%H%M%S.sql`.

 ## How to restore the database
-We are basically deleting the existing database and creating a new database with the same name.
+We are basically backing up the existing database then deleting the existing database and creating a new database with the same name.
 Run the commands as follows on your terminal.
 > Make sure the containers down
 ```bash
 make down